agiacalone/cecs-327-lab-peer-to-peer/README.md

 * Want a bit more background about Docker, or maybe want to check out other cool things you can do with Docker?
 [There's an Awesome repository for that](https://github.com/veggiemonk/awesome-docker).

 * Is Docker not installing/working correctly?
 Is it really slow or is your computer now acting strangely after you installed it?
-Docker is a virtual machine (containerd) and using it along with other VM software will cause a race condition.
-Make sure you have the (https://github.com/docker/for-win/issues/11764).
+Docker is a virtual machine (containerd) and even just having it installed on your computer along with other VM software, like Virtualbox and VMWare, may cause a race condition.
+Some setups will allow this to work by sharing the hypervisor among all services (Hyper-V can do this, for instance), however additional setup will likely be required.

 * You might need a [distributed hash table](https://stackoverflow.com/questions/144360/simple-basic-explanation-of-a-distributed-hash-table-dht) (DHT) implementation in order to complete this assignment, although, if you are clever, there is a way to do this assignment without one. :)